 We will keep conducting its activities based on the “Due Diligence Guidance” of the OECD (Organization for Economic Co-operation and Development) and build management processes in line with global standards.

-▪Responsible Minerals Procurement System
+▪Responsible Minerals Survey Initiatives

-Responsible mineral survey requires cooperation from all our suppliers going back to the refineries and smelters.Panasonic Group uses industry-standard survey forms issued by RMI to conduct surveys, including the tin-tantalum tungsten-gold (3TG) survey form (CMRT) and the cobalt-mica survey form (EMRT).
+Responsible minerals survey requires cooperation from all our suppliers going back to the refineries and smelters.
+Panasonic Group uses industry-standard survey forms issued by RMI to conduct surveys, including the tin-tantalum-tungsten-gold (3TG) survey form (CMRT) and the cobalt-mica survey form (EMRT).

-In fiscal 2024, roughly 60% of the designated refiners and smelters had Conformant/Active Smelter status (refiners and smelters that have either passed RMI audit or is currently undergoing one).
+In fiscal 2025, roughly 60% of the designated refiners and smelters had Conformant/Active Smelter status (refiners and smelters that have either passed RMI audit or is currently undergoing one).
 We are also working on industry efforts that will push the remaining 40% of those refiners and smelters toward participation in the Responsible Minerals Assurance Process (RMAP).
 In the rare event that we find minerals that are complicit in conflicts or human rights violations in our supply chain, we also ask suppliers to take steps toward no longer using them, including changing their source.

 Internal Training and External Awareness-Raising

-Our procurement departments at Panasonic Group conduct CSR procurement training for our procurement staff members, who will be able to fulfill our social responsibilities in procurement activities, by teaching them about the company’s approach to CSR, and they create opportunities to gain knowledge about procurement compliance.
+In order to develop human resources who can fulfill their social responsibilities in procurement operations, the Procurement Division provides training on CSR and procurement compliance to our procurement staff.
+We have established a buyer certification program to certify buyers who have acquired the necessary knowledge and skills, including CSR procurement, with over 1,500 participants having completed the Level 2 CSR procurement training required for certification.
 We have also conducted training for procurement employees overseas (in parts of Europe, the US, China, and other Asian countries).
-Through this training, we aim to consolidate their knowledge while confirming their understanding of the importance of essential topics and compliance in CSR procurement—including compliance with environmental, anti-corruption, and anti-bribery regulations, as well as human rights, labour, health and safety, and clean procurement in the supply chain.
+Through this training, we aim to consolidate their knowledge while confirming their understanding of essential topics and the importance of compliance in CSR procurement—including compliance with environmental, anti-corruption, and anti-bribery regulations, as well as human rights, labour, health and safety, and clean procurement in the supply chain.
+In addition to all this, we also build in basics on CSR procurement in our training curricula for new employees in procurement departments and those transferring from other divisions.

-Last fiscal year, we also held training sessions to develop supplier auditors twice in Japan, seven times in Asian countries, and twice in China.
-Through 11 sessions, we trained 152 people to become supplier auditors.
 Our web portal for procurement employees contains the information necessary for responsible procurement— including the procedures employees should follow for CSR procurement, the CSR Self-Assessments we ask suppliers to conduct, and guidelines for conducting audits—so that employees always have the latest information when performing their duties.

 Systems for Whistleblowing and Seeking Consultation

-The Panasonic Group has established its “Global Hotline EARS” that anyone, including Panasonic Group employees and suppliers, can use to anonymously report any violation or suspected violation of laws and regulations, agreements with our suppliers, the Panasonic Group Code of Ethics & Compliance, or other material codes in the Group’s supply chain.
-Whenever there is a report, the Group follows all internal rules and guidelines as well as the laws of the relevant countries with regard to the protection of the individual making the report, and from there it undertakes appropriate investigations and countermeasures.
 In addition to our Global Hotline, we offer access to JaCER, an industrywide grievance platform established by the CSR Committee of the Japan Electronics and Information Technology Industries Association (JEITA).
 JaCER is a contact point for suppliers and their employees to report any adverse human rights impacts in the Group’s supply chain.
 By accepting grievances through a third-party contact, we aim to make grievance handling fairer and more transparent, promote dialogue and redress more than ever before, and work to resolve essential human rights issues.
 In all reporting systems, we ensure whistleblower anonymity and report confidentiality and publicize the contact information for reporting systems on our supplier web portal and our website, “For Suppliers.”

 We conducted audits through a third-party organization on human rights issues at suppliers that we received through the hotline, and we have witnessed suppliers take corrective actions.